 Two hypothesis have been developed that provide a first accommodation solution with a total of 4 rooms and a second future option where, by means of a small change on the ground floor, it is possible to build a living room and kitchen with 2 master bedrooms.

 Before dividing the spaces, the building was emptied, maintaining only the external walls and subdividing the floors with habitable heights, according to the regulations.
 In addition, a new staircase in a metal structure was inserted, which allows connection to all floors up to the roof-terrace.

 The roof is trasformed in a terrace-solarium from which admire the surrounding landscape including the gardens and the pool of the villa.
-The lush vegetation and tall firs give the feeling of being among the top of the trees surrounded by nature and an extraordinary landscape.
+The lush vegetation and tall firs give the feeling of being among the top of the trees surrounded by nature.
 The parapet and the shell of the staircase will be made of glass, this for two reasons: having the minimum aesthetic impact through a light, transparent volume and illuminate the entire staircase with natural light coming from above.
 In addition, the glass cover can serve as a greenhouse structure that would accumulate heat in winter, releasing it into the rooms.